GSA/fpki-guides/_announcements/01_apple_common_removal.md

 pubDate: June 6, 2018
 collection: announcements
 permalink: announcements/applepkichanges/
 description: Upcoming changes regarding Apple's Root Certificate Program could impact your agency.
 The Federal PKI Policy Authority has elected to remove our U.S. Government Root CA certificate (Federal Common Policy CA) from the Apple Operating System Trust Stores.
-Tghis change will impact government users of Apple iOS, macOS, and tvOS, starting in **September-October 2018**. <br><br> This change will cause government users to receive errors when encountering instances of a Federal PKI CA-issued certificate.
+This change will impact government users of Apple iOS, macOS, and tvOS, starting in **September-October 2018**. <br><br> This change will cause government users to receive errors when encountering instances of a Federal PKI CA-issued certificate.
 You can mitigate the impact for the government intranets and government-furnished equipment by using configuration management tools for federal devices.
 ---

 Upcoming changes regarding Apple's Root Certificate Program could impact your agency.
 The Federal PKI Policy Authority (FPKIPA) has elected to remove our U.S. Government Root CA certificate (Federal Common Policy CA [FCPCA/COMMON]) from Apple's pre-installed Operating System Trust Stores.